Bethan Davies: Career

 Davies had a breakthrough in the 2017 season.
 She won the 5000 m walk at the 2017 British Athletics Championships then represented Great Britain at the 2017 European Race Walking Cup (finishing 22nd) and at the 2017 World Championships in Athletics held in London, where she ranked 29th overall.
 She described the latter experience as her best ever, having the home crowd cheer her on and call out her name.
 She also finished sixth at the Oceania Race Walking Championships, taking part as a guest.

+In 2022, Davies won her seventh British title.